Experience the Flock Freight difference by hauling with us today.

 If you are considering becoming a truck driver, or are simply curious about the profession, you are probably wondering what life as a truck driver on the road is like.
 Although the profession itself is critical to our modern society by facilitating the efficient movement of goods, very few people take the time to think about what the job is like.
 In this article, we’ll explore a day in the life of a truck driver.
-While the open road may appeal to you, the profession does have challenges that include long hours, time away from home, and difficulty accessing healthy food.
+While the open road may appeal to you, trucking does have challenges that include long hours of service, time away from home, and difficulty accessing healthy food.

 Once on the road, truck drivers are often held to a tight schedule.
 This means that truck drivers must stay constantly alert for potential delays, such as slow vehicles or accidents.
 Some things, such as dangerous weather and equipment failure, are outside of the driver’s control.
 Still, there is an expectation that the delivery will be made according to schedule, so truck drivers must make every effort to get their shipments to their destination on time.
 Carriers aren’t the only ones with an interest in how long truck drivers spend on the road.
 Federal regulations limit the amount of time a driver can be on the road to 11 hours.
 This places further pressure on the truck driver to complete their route in a limited window.

 Truck drivers typically work fairly long days.
 The actual length of the workday can vary depending on the route and availability of rest areas and food, upon the destination, weather, traffic, or other road hazards.
-Legally, a driver is only allowed to drive up to a maximum of 11 hours per day, all of which must be completed within a 14-hour window.
+Legally, the Department of Transportation allows OTR drivers to drive up to a maximum of 11 hours per day, all of which must be completed within a 14-hour window.
 This means that truck drivers may work up to 11 hours per day, but any driving completed over that limit will incur substantial penalties.
-If you have roughly 9 hours of actual driving time per day, your actual time spent on the road can be quite a bit more.
-You may end up taking one or more breaks during the day for food or rest, which can lengthen your work day.
+If you have roughly nine hours of actual driving time per day, your actual time spent on the road can be quite a bit more.
+You may end up taking one or more breaks during the day for food or rest at a truck stop, which can lengthen your workday.
 Keep in mind that truck drivers earn money only when they are driving, so taking more breaks than necessary can not only lengthen your day but cut into your profitability.

 Once evening is approaching, a truck driver has already spent a substantial amount of time on the road.
 By evening the trucker will be looking for a place to pull off and rest.
 If their truck is equipped with a sleeper they’ll spend the night in the truck.
 Otherwise, they will need to have access to facilities where they can rest.
 Typically, a truck driver will get some food, call home, and go to sleep for the evening.
 Come morning, they’ll start the cycle again.

 Although the life of a truck driver can be challenging, there are some great benefits associated with the profession.
-Truck driving remains one of the best paying professions for non-college educated individuals and has a relatively low barrier to entry for most.
-While wage growth for truck drivers has lagged behind other industries in the past two decades, employers are beginning to steadily increase wages in an effort to retain current employees and entice new people to enter the field.
+Truck driving remains one of the best paying professions for non-college-educated individuals and has a relatively low barrier to entry for most.
+While wage growth for truck drivers has lagged behind other industries in the past two decades, employers are beginning to steadily increase wages in an effort to retain current employees and entice new people to enter the field amid a driver shortage.